Green Bluff, Washington: Local buildings

 The Green Bluff General Store has existed for over a hundred years, surviving two locations, two fires and three different buildings.
 It no longer has the full-service use it once did, but the location on the corner of Green Bluff and Day-Mt.
-Spokane Rd. hasn’t changed since 1910.
+Spokane Rd. hasn't changed since 1910.
 It was originally located at the corner of Halliday and Day-Mt.
-Spokane Rd., and called "Abbott’s Store."
+Spokane Rd., and called "Abbott's Store."
 After a year or two the store closed due to a property dispute.
 In 1910 the first store in its present location was built.
 It burned around 1923 or ’24.
 Rev. Wellington operated the "Green Bluff Mercantile" for twenty years, sometimes marrying people in the store rather than the church.
-In 1955 the store burned down, and a replacement store wasn’t built until 1958.
+In 1955 the store burned down, and a replacement store wasn't built until 1958.
 It still stands to this day, although there have been many different owners.
-Nowadays, the store is relatively abandoned, only opened occasionally to sell arts and crafts.